Eastern Galápagos Cruise

 Your ship: Integrity

-The word “stunning” is used a lot to describe Galápagos cruise yachts, but in this case, we believe it’s entirely justified.
-This 141 ft long beauty is one of our favorites, and her owner Rolf is justifiably proud of her.
-He insists that everything is perfect for every guest, and his crew are among the highest-rated in the Galápagos fleet.
+The word "stunning" is often used to describe Galápagos cruise yachts, and in this case, we believe it is completely justified.
+This 141 ft long yacht is one of our favorites, and her owner Rolf is rightfully proud of her.
+He ensures that everything is perfect for every guest, and his crew is among the top-rated in the Galápagos fleet.

 Cabins